Is it OK to Exercise While Trying to Conceive?

 When you’re trying to conceive (TTC), going through an egg retrieval or embryo transfer, or already pregnant, it’s natural to wonder if certain aspects of your lifestyle, like exercise, could be helping or hurting your chances.
 Many of my patients ask whether their workout routines are impacting their fertility—and that’s a perfectly valid question and one that is difficult to get a straight answer to online!

 My name is Dr. Lucky Sekhon, and I am a double-board certified REI in New York City.
 In my practice I help hundreds of women each year in their journey to conceive.
 In my unyielding drive to help women understand their fertility better and combat disinformation, I am writing a four-part series of articles covering how to approach exercise during various stages of the fertility and pregnancy journey.
-In the upcoming posts, we’ll dive deeper into exercise during an egg retrieval cycle, exercise during an embryo transfer, and staying active during and after pregnancy.
-Today, we’ll focus on TTC and how syncing your workouts with your menstrual cycle could boost fertility.
+In the upcoming posts, I’ll dive deeper into exercise during an egg retrieval cycle, exercise during an embryo transfer, and staying active during and after pregnancy.
+Today, I am going to focus on TTC and how syncing your workouts with your menstrual cycle could boost fertility.
 Exercise plays an essential role in overall health, but when it comes to TTC, finding the right balance is key.
 Note this article applies equally to those undergoing Intrauterine Insemination (IUI) as those attempting to conceive on their own.

 If you would like to read the other articles in this series, please see a complete listing here.